-- The family must supply any information that the PHA or HUD determines to be necessary, including submission of required evidence of citizenship or eligible immigration status. - The family must supply any information requested by the PHA or HUD for use in a regularly scheduled reexamination or interim reexamination of family income and composition. - The family must disclose and verify social security numbers and sign and submit consent forms for obtaining information. - Any information supplied by the family must be true and complete. - The family is responsible for any Housing Quality Standards (HQS) breach by the family caused by failure to pay tenant-provided utilities or appliances, or damages to the dwelling unit or premises beyond normal wear and tear caused by any member of the household or guest.
+- The family must supply any information that the PHA or HUD determines to be necessary, including submission of required evidence of citizenship or eligible immigration status. - The family must supply any information requested by the PHA or HUD for use in a regularly scheduled reexamination or interim reexamination of family income and composition. - The family must disclose and verify social security numbers and sign and submit consent forms for obtaining information. - Any information supplied by the family must be true and complete. - The family is responsible for any deficiencies under the National Standards for the Physical Inspection of Real Estate (NSPIRE) caused by failure to pay tenantprovided utilities or appliances, or damages to the dwelling unit or premises beyond ordinary wear and tear caused by any member of the household or guest.

-Damages beyond normal wear and tear are damages which could be assessed against the security deposit.
+Damages beyond ordinary wear and tear are damages which could be assessed against the security deposit under state law or in court practice.